presidio-oss/specif-ai/docs/docs/current/solution-creation-management.md

 ---

-## 🎉 Next Steps

-Ready to explore more with Specifai?
-1. Set up [integrations](integrations-setup.md) with your existing tools to connect your workflows.
-2. Discover [advanced features](advanced-features.md) for power users who want to push Specifai to its limits.
-3. Join our [community](https://github.com/presidio-oss/specif-ai/discussions) to ask questions, share feedback, and connect with other users.

----

 Need help?
 Check our [troubleshooting guide](troubleshooting.md) for quick solutions, or reach out to [support](mailto:hai-feedback@presidio.com) if you have any questions.

 Specifai is continuously evolving to meet your needs—be sure to check our [release notes](https://github.com/presidio-oss/specif-ai/releases) for the latest features and improvements!